yixinglin/sobot-rimulator/readme.md

 - **Start/Reset Mapping**: Starts the Occupancy Grid Mapping algorithm to evaluate a grid map, also a path is generated on the map by A* Path Planning algorithm.
 ## Configuration
 The simulator can be configured by a variety of parameters.
-The default configuration file is [config.yaml](config01.yaml) where all parameters are documented.
+The default configuration file is [config.yaml](config.yaml) where all parameters are documented.
 This file includes the EKF Slam, FastSlam, Graph based Slam, Occupancy gird mapping and A* path planning that can be enabled or disabled.
-The configuration file [config01.yaml](config01.yaml) includes an extension performing almost identical to the [sobot rimulator](https://collaborating.tuhh.de/cva9931/sobot-rimulator) of Michael Dobler while a frame of the Graph-based SLAM is appended on the right.
+The configuration file [config01.yaml](config01.yaml) includes an extension performing almost identical to the [sobot rimulator](https://collaborating.tuhh.de/cva9931/sobot-rimulator) by Michael Dobler while a frame of the Graph-based SLAM is appended on the right in addition.
 The configuration file [original_config.yaml](original_config.yaml) does not include any of the extensions made and performs completely identical to the original sobot rimulator.

 The most important parameters in terms of the SLAM algorithms are: